POSTGRADUATE RESEARCH IN ART AND DESIGN

 We offer a research degrees joint training programme between the Schools of Art & Design and Media & Performing Arts.
-The training is based on the expertise of our Professors and Associate Professors, and led by Professor Katy Deepwell (Art & Design) and Professor Vida Midgelow (Media & Performing Arts).
-The programme explores diverse themes across our research communities: including craft, documentation, history, politics, performance and reflection.
+The training is based on the expertise of our Professors and Associate Professors.
+The programme explores diverse themes across our research communities.

 The research staff in the School of Art and Design have extensive experience as supervisors and examiners of research degrees.
-Supervision is available across a diverse spectrum of subject specialisms: ranging from contemporary visual culture/art history; animation studies; photography; graphic design; socially engaged practices in fine art and visual culture; architectural design and urban cultures; diaspora, difference and exchanges between cultures; electronic and digital arts; feminist theory and practice; art practice as investigation and curating.
-Expertise reflects the personal, collaborative and cross-disciplinary research interests within ADRI as a whole.
+Supervision is available across a diverse spectrum of subject specialisms: ranging from contemporary visual culture/art history; animation; photography; graphic design; socially engaged practices in fine art and visual culture; interior design ; diaspora, difference and exchanges between cultures; electronic and digital arts; feminist theory and practice; art practice as investigation and curating.
+Expertise reflects the personal, collaborative and cross-disciplinary research interests within the Visual Arts and Design Departments, ACI Faculty.

 See our Research Clusters for more details of subjects and potential supervisors.
 Currently these are: Art Practice as Investigation; Making Places; Socially Engaged Practices; Diasporic and Transcultural Practices; Create/Feminisms; Visual Culture and Curating; Science Fiction Research Clusters.
 We welcome applications which can be supported by the staff within these Research Clusters and which may be aligned to them.

-With currently around 45 PhD research students and over 70 MA students (on taught programmes), we welcome the growth and development of our strong international postgraduate community.
+VIsual Arts and Design Departments currently have 10 PhD research students and over 70 MA students (on taught programmes) and we welcome both UK/European and international postgraduates candidates to join our community.
 We encourage a commitment to a serious investment in dialogic modes of learning through seminar discussions, research presentations and exhibitions of work.
 Research is based at The Grove, the arts building designed by the world-renowned BPR Architects and a new £80m addition to our flagship campus in Hendon.
 There is a dedicated base room for research students in The Grove, with presentation facilities, a social space and desk working.
 The Grove is equipped with bespoke art studios and workshops, and specialist exhibition spaces.
-We encourage collaborative research projects or sponsorships with external partners, and currently have Collaborative Doctoral Award studentships with the ICA and the National Maritime Museum.
+We encourage collaborative research projects or sponsorships with external partners, and have had in the past Collaborative Doctoral Award studentships with the ICA and the National Maritime Museum.

 Information for prospective students:

-Art and Design is situated at the Hendon campus in the Grove Building, a brand new, £80 million building offering state of the art facilities.
+Art and Design is situated in the Grove Building at the Hendon campus, a brand new, £80 million building offering state of the art facilities.
 Art and Design at Middlesex University has been enriching the creative, cultural and intellectual life of London and communities around the world for 130 years, beginning life as Hornsey College of Art, founded in 1880 – an iconic British art institution, renowned for its experimental and progressive approach to art and design education.
-The School continues to pride itself on providing a home for innovative thinking and ground breaking practice in art and design.
-The quality of research in the School of Art and Design is world class, with 78% of work submitted to the latest Research Excellence Framework (REF) being rated 3* or 4*.
-There has been a major strategic investment in research at the University recently, and 10 new Professors and Readers have been appointed across all areas of the School.
+Visual Arts and Design continues to pride itself on providing a home for innovative thinking and ground breaking practice in art and design.
+The quality of research in the Visual Arts and Design is world class, with 78% of work submitted to the 2014 Research Excellence Framework (REF) being rated 3* or 4*.
+In 2016, the former School of Art and Design became a part of the Faculty of Arts and Creative Industries at Middlesex University.